After Effects vs Premiere Pro: Which Should You Use?

 What Premiere Pro is NOT good at: Creating complex animations, building visual effects from scratch, compositing multiple layers with advanced blending, or producing motion graphics.
 For those tasks, you need After Effects.

-After Effects vs Premiere Pro: Full Comparison Table
+After Effects vs Premiere Pro Comparison Table

-FeatureAfter EffectsPremiere Pro
+Decision pointAfter EffectsPremiere Pro

-Primary purposeMotion graphics, VFX, compositingVideo editing, sequencing, audio
+Primary taskMotion graphics, VFX, compositingEditing, sequencing, finishing

 Key Differences Explained